Back to Blog

 }

-You don't need Yoast because:
+You don't need Yoast on Next.js because:

-• Meta tags are in your code
+• Meta tags live in your code, next to the content they describe

-• Sitemaps are generated at build time
+• Sitemaps are generated at build time via app/sitemap.ts

-• Schema can be added as JSON-LD
+• Schema is added as JSON-LD directly in the page component

 When You DO Need Yoast